rstudio/visual-markdown-editing/docs/README.md

 Note that the \# prefix used in the comment is what triggers the special background highlighting.
 If you remove the `#` it will still be a valid HTML comment, but just won't be highlighted as shown above.

-You can insert an HTML comment using the Comment button on the toolbar or via the **Ctrl+Shift+C** keyboard shortcut.
+You can insert an HTML comment using the Comment button on the toolbar or via the <kbd>⇧⌘ C</kbd> keyboard shortcut.
 Remember, HTML comments won't show up in rendered output so they are ideal both for review but also for leaving yourself to-do notes within a document.

 ### Editing Tables